tofuwarrior/sites-csacupuncture-netlifyboilerplatetest/_navtiles/47-biography.md

 customtags:
   - tiles-about-me
 ---
-If you are curious...a little more about me, why I am an Acupuncturist and what I did before I trained.
+If you are curious...a little bit about me, my education and my interests and what I did before I trained.